jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.7 PCI Driven PCI Data Cycle (DMA)

 This section relates to direct memory access (DMA) against onboard AmigaPCI address spaces.
 The memory space PCI command is the only PCI command allowed.
 Other PCI commands are not supported.
 When a PCI device requests the bus, the bus arbiter will grant access to the bus, as described in section [2.5 Bus Mastering](#2.5-bus-mastering).
-The Amiga system being addressed must assert _TRDY AND _DEVSEL in response to a PCI DMA cycle.
+The Amiga system being addressed must assert _DEVSEL in response to a PCI DMA cycle.
 This allows the target AmigaPCI device to properly signal the initating device.
+The Local PCI Bridge must leave the AD bus in a high impedence state unless it is actively driving the bus with data from the AmigaPCI during a DMA cycle.

 The Local PCI Bridge will assert TT0 and TT1, as required, in response to a normal or burst transfer request from the PCI initiating device.
 The assertion of transfer type (TT0 and TT1) is determined by whether _FRAME is held asserted for more than a single PCI clock cycle.
 If _FRAME is negated on the first rising PCI clock edge after the address phase, this is a normal cycle.
 If _FRAME is held asserted on the first rising PCI clock edge after the address phase, this is a burst cycle.

 #### 2.7.1.
 PCI DMA Normal Read Cycle

-1. ADD SOME TEXT DESCRIBING THE TIMING
+1. The initiating PCI device requests the bus by asserting _REQx (where x is the slot designation) on the falling edge of PCI clock.
+2. When the bus is available to the PCI device, the arbiter asserts _BB on the next falling edge of BCLK and asserts _GNT on the next falling edge of PCI clock.
+3. The PCI device will assert _FRAME, drive the AD bus with the requested address, and drive C/_BE with the PCI cycle command on the next falling edge of PCI clock.
+4. The target device asserts _DEVSEL on the next falling edge of the PCI clock and the initiator device asserts _IRDY.
+5. The Local PCI Bridge samples _FRAME on the next rising edge of the PCI clock.
+If _FRAME is negated, this is a normal cycle.
+6. On the next falling edge of BCLK, the Local PCI Bridge asserts the requested address on the A bus, asserts transer size requirements on the SIZ bus, sets TT0 and TT1 low, sets R_W high, asserts _TIP, and asserts _TS for one BCLK cycle.
+7. The target device drives data onto the D bus and asserts _TA on the falling edge of BCLK.
+8. The PCI local bus samples _TA on the falling edge of PCI clock.
+If _TA is asserted, data is placed on the AD bus and _TRDY is asserted.
+If _TA is not asserted, wait states are inserted until _TA is asserted, which is always sampled on the falling edge of PCI clock.
+9. If _IRDY is asserted, _TIP, and _BB are negated and R_W, TT0, and TT1 are set to high on the next falling edge of BCLK.
+If _IRDY is not asserted, data is held on the AD bus until _IRDY is asserted.
+10. _TRDY is negated on on the next falling edge of PCI clock and the AD bus is returned to a high impedence state.

 <img src="/DataSheets/TimingDiagrams/PCI DMA Normal Read Cycle.png" height="600"></p>

 #### 2.7.2.
 PCI DMA Burst Read Cycle

-1. ADD SOME TEXT DESCRIBING THE TIMING

-During a burst transfer, it is possible the PCI intiator may negate _IRDY.
-In this event, the RAM controller will insert wait states until _IRDY is re-asserted.
+1. The initiating PCI device requests the bus by asserting _REQx (where x is the slot designation) on the falling edge of PCI clock.
+2. When the bus is available to the PCI device, the arbiter asserts _BB on the next falling edge of BCLK and asserts _GNT on the next falling edge of PCI clock.
+3. The PCI device will assert _FRAME, drive the AD bus with the requested address, and drive C/_BE with the PCI cycle command on the next falling edge of PCI clock.
+4. The target device asserts _DEVSEL on the next falling edge of the PCI clock and the initiator device asserts _IRDY.
+5. The Local PCI Bridge samples _FRAME on the next rising edge of the PCI clock.
+If _FRAME is asserted, this is a burst cycle.
+6. On the next falling edge of BCLK, the Local PCI Bridge asserts the requested address on the A bus, asserts transer size requirements on the SIZ bus, sets TT1 low, sets TT0 and R_W high, asserts _TIP, and asserts _TS for one BCLK cycle.
+7. The target device drives data onto the D bus and asserts _TA on the falling edge of BCLK.
+8. The PCI local bus samples _TA and _IRDY on the falling edge of PCI clock.
+If _TA is asserted, data is driven on the AD bus and _TRDY is asserted.
+If _TA is not asserted, wait states are inserted until _TA is asserted, which is always sampled on the falling edge of PCI clock.
+If _IRDY is not asserted, the current data is held on the AD bus until _IRDY is asserted, at which time the data transfer is completed on the next rising edge of PCI clock.
+9. Steps 7 and 8 are repeated until all four long words are transfered or the cycle is terminated.
+10. Once four long words are transfered, or the cyclce is terminated early by negation of _FRAME,  _TIP and _BB are negated and R_W, TT0, and TT1 are set to high on the next falling edge of BCLK.
+12. _TRDY is negated on on the next falling edge of PCI clock and the AD bus is returned to a high impedence state.

 <img src="/DataSheets/TimingDiagrams/PCI DMA Burst Read Cycle.png" width="750"></p>